Mjaethers/Mjaethers/README.md

 - 👋 Hi, I’m @Mjaethers
 - 🎓 I’m studying Informatics at the Technical University Munich
+- ✨ I'm proficient in Java, C and x86/x86_64 assembly
-- 🌱 I’m currently learning Java, C and x86/x86_64 assembly
+- 🌱 I’m currently learning or have experience with Go, Python and OCaml
 <!--- - 📫 How to reach me ...
 --->